Introduction

 Insignia – 43″ Class N10 Series LED Full HD TV This model is advertised as “Non-Smart”, meaning, it does not connect to the Internet and does not have streaming apps/platforms built into it.
 You can plug a DVD or other device into this TV through its HDMI ports.
 Purchase a 40″ Insignia Non-Smart model here.
 These two models are below $200 from BestBuy.
 Be sure to only purchase Class N10 Series TVs from Insignia that say, “Non-Smart”.
 Avoid their Class F20 or F30 Series models that have the word, “firetv” in the name because that TV model will have a Wi-Fi transmitting FireStick embedded inside of it.

-Sophia lists non-smart TVs that have the same resolution and features as smart TVs but without the ability to connect to the Internet, either with an Ethernet cable or WiFi.
-She lists them for security reasons for people who do not want any security breaches on their networks and devices in their homes.
+Daniel lists non-smart TVs that have the same resolution and features as smart TVs but without the ability to connect to the Internet, either with an Ethernet cable or WiFi.
+He lists them for security reasons for people who do not want any security breaches on their networks and devices in their homes.
 We want that feature to avoid the radio frequencies from WiFi and Bluetooth.
-Sophia lists several non-WiFi models including from Sceptre and LG.
-She discusses the differences between various non-EMF features such as resolution and display technology.
+Daniel lists several non-WiFi models including from Sceptre and LG.
+He discusses the differences between various non-EMF features such as resolution and display technology.

 Additional Ways to Reduce or Eliminate Radio Frequency EMFs

-One other option is a Blu-ray player, which now also provides Internet TV.
+Another option is to purchase a Blu-ray player, which now also provides Internet TV.
 Connect an Ethernet cable to the Blu-ray player and then go on-screen on your TV set under the Blu-ray settings and choose Hardwired.
 I have verified that the Wi-Fi is fully disabled on a Samsung Blu-ray Disc Player/DVD Player, model BD-JM57C (Fully Refurbished).
 It is available from Amazon for $40 by clicking here.

 How to Get Internet over Ethernet Cables to TV Sets

-Other Forms of EMFs from TV Sets and Remotes
+Other Types of EMFs from TV Sets and Remotes

 Newer flat screen TVs and computer monitors have a very small magnetic field, particularly the liquid crystal display (LCD) and light emitting diode (LED) TV sets.
 The magnetic field from these models do not extend more than 6-8 inches from the TV set, in most cases.

-Some plasma TV models can have magnetic fields that extend a bit farther, but still not as far as the older CFTs.
-I do understand, however, that plasma TVs consume a great deal of electricity and they also generate a fair amount of so-called “dirty electricity.”
+Some plasma TV models can have magnetic fields that extend a bit farther, but still not as far as older CFTs.
+I do understand, however, that plasma TVs consume a great deal of electricity and they also generate a fair amount of so-called “dirty electricity”, so you should probably avoid them in favor of LCD and LED sets.

 Finally, regarding TV remote controls, they can connect to the TV set in one of two ways, infra-red (IR) or radio frequency (RF).
-We recommend the former.
-You can actually program the remote to operate in one or the other mode.
+We recommend the former (IR).
+You can usually program the remote to operate in one or the other mode.

 To determine which mode your remote is operating in, turn the TV on.
 Then hold the remote in one hand face up with the top of the remote pointed at the TV, as if you were going to change the channel.
 Cup your other hand over the top of the remote (pointed at the TV) and see if you can still change the channel or volume.
 If you cannot, the remote is operating by infra-red, which is safe (for most people).
-The remote sends out a beam of invisible light in the infra-red range, which is picked up by an infra-red eye on the front of the TV set.
+The remote sends out a beam of invisible light in the infra-red range, which is picked up by an infra-red eye on the front of the TV set, and your hand blocks that when you cup your hand over the top of it.